Rhode Island solar panels: The complete guide in 2026

 How much do solar panels cost in Rhode Island?

-Solar panels cost a lot to install, but they can save tons of money over time by shrinking or eliminating your electricity bills.
-The average Rhode Island homeowner needs a 10.2 kW solar panel system to cover their electricity needs, which comes out to $32,558 before incentives.
-Prices range from $27,674 to $37,442 before incentives.
-After the federal tax credit, that drops by 30%, and Rhode Island has some local incentives as well.
+Solar panels will save you a lot of money over time, but the upfront costs aren't cheap.
+The average Rhode Island homeowner needs a 10.67 kW solar panel system to cover their electricity needs, which comes out to $32,419 before incentives.
+Prices range from $27,556 to $37,282, but Rhode Island also has some great local incentives.

 Incentives